Eyes on Fire (film): Production

 Eyes on Fire was shot in Pampanga in December 2021, with strict precautions taken to avoid COVID-19 infections from occurring on set.

 Release

 Eyes on Fire was released on Vivamax on January 28, 2022.
-Prior to its release, the film's trailer was posted on YouTube on January 7, while an online conference for the film was held on January 19.
+Before its release, the film's trailer was posted on YouTube on January 7, while an online conference for the film was held on January 19.
 During the conference, actress Angeli Khang revealed that she was physically abused by her Korean father during childhood.

 In its first few days on the Vivamax platform, Eyes on Fire received more than 250,000 views, which broke a record previously held by the film Hugas according to the site.

 Later in October, the film was screened at the 4th Wallachia International Film Festival in Romania, where it won the Best Director award for McArthur C. Alejandre.